mbruce26/maze-solver/README.md

 # maze-solver
-Finds path to the end of a maze using DFS
+Finds path to the end of a maze using DFS in tkinter